-Unfortunately, I do need to remind readers that the original "Tree and Stars" painting is protected by copyright (as are all my images), which means that the use of this tutorial to create artwork or craft projects for exhibition or sale is not allowed without my consent.
+Unfortunately, I do need to remind readers that the original "Tree and Stars" painting is protected by copyright (as are all my images), which means that the use of this tutorial to create artwork or craft projects for exhibition or sale, or to create art class lessons for profit, is not allowed without my consent.

 Please don't hesitate to contact me if you have any questions about the appropriate use of my images.
 If you are interested in discussing a licensing agreement to create a commercial product, send me an email or Facebook message and we can discuss it.
 Thank you!